Exterran Production Grows 24% with Miller PipeWorx Welding System | MillerWelds

 A 24% increase in production

-In just the first few months after the standardization to PipeWorx machines, the Exterran Brittmoore facility’s production and volume grew significantly.
+In just the first few months after standardization to PipeWorx machines, the Brittmoore facility’s production and volume grew significantly.
 Overall throughput, looking at year-over-year numbers, grew 24%, and productivity was up 22%.
 The number of pipe spools completed per day increased by 15%, to more than 50 spools.

 “We’ve seen a 24% improvement on the same numbers we were producing last year, with the same group of people,” Koprivnak says.
 “This year we’re performing at world-class levels.”